coalton-lang/coalton-website/content/post/20220601-quantum-compiler.md

 - numerical precision errors, and
 - plain old wrong answers.

 In addition to bugs, from time to time, quilc developers would feel that Common Lisp wasn't allowing certain specific mathematical ideas to be clearly expressed, since Common Lisp's standard library for numbers and math is "locked shut" by the language standard.
-There is no way to extend its behavior or install new behavior.
+There is no way to extend its existing behavior or install new numerical classes.

-Programming language theorists around the world have been and continue to work to help programmers avoid these mistakes by making compilers smarter and programming languages more expressive.
+Programming language theorists around the world work to help programmers avoid these mistakes by making compilers smarter and programming languages more expressive.
 There are *vast* efforts in domains like formal verification, advanced type theory, proof assistants, and so on whose primary goal is to make writing safer, bug-free programs easier.
 One such research project that has been around since the 1990s is [ACL2](https://www.cs.utexas.edu/users/moore/acl2/), which is effectively a subset of Common Lisp that permits code to be _mechanically_ proven to be correct.
 Famously, after the Intel `FDIV` bug was discovered, ACL2 was used in 1995 to prove that floating point division of the AMD K5 processor was correct.

+One of our goals is to somehow make it harder to introduce a bug to quilc.
 The suite of tools for working with the Quil programming language, including the Quil compiler and the Quil simulator, is currently around 50,000 lines of Common Lisp, and much of it is dense and mathematical.
 As such, it's not economical to rewrite wholesale, and it's not feasible to use existing theorem-proving tools to an extent that would address our concerns.

 ## Coalton to the rescue, maybe?

 For years, we have been working on a programming language called Coalton.
 The language sought to improve things in a different way: Offer an extension to Common Lisp that allows many of the fruits of programming language theory and type theory to be used without requiring wholesale adoption.
 Coalton's approach is to introduce an embedded ML-like language, that can be written within and totally interoperate with Common Lisp, that doesn't give up on an expressiveness and and safety afforded by a modern compile-time type system.

 Fast-forward some time, and Coalton made its [debut](https://coalton-lang.github.io/20211010-introducing-coalton/).
-One could now write code with many of the virtues and benefits of Standard ML, OCaml, or Haskell, straight inside of Common Lisp: single-namespace, currying, algebraic data types, type inference, ad hoc and parametric polymorphism, etc. We now have an expressive and relatively safe language which we can use in Lisp, but we weren't going to immediately rewrite all of quilc from the ground up.
+One could now write code with many of the virtues and benefits of Standard ML, OCaml, or Haskell, straight inside of Common Lisp: single-namespace, currying, algebraic data types, type inference, ad hoc and parametric polymorphism, native compilation, etc. We now have an expressive and relatively safe language which we can use in Lisp, but we weren't going to immediately rewrite all of quilc from the ground up.
 So, where do we start?

-Our first approach was to take a small, relatively inconsequential module of quilc and slowly Coalton-ify it.
+Our first approach was to take a small, relatively isolated module of quilc and slowly Coalton-ify it.
 The module implemented a compiler pass called _gate fusion_, which takes quantum instructions (called _gates_) and finds opportunities to fuse them into a more efficient form.
 This module uses lots of arrays of doubly linked lists.
 We wrote an array-of-double-linked-lists data structure in Coalton, ported the code, and ultimately, we weren't happy with the results.
 The virtues of mostly pure, statically typed functional programming didn't actually make the code any clearer.
 We were left with a mess of hacks, unbridled mutation, pointer emulation, and so on just to make this code work in Coalton.

 What went wrong?
 Empty promises of functional programming?
 The complexity of the real world?
 We did a retrospective and concluded a few things.

 First, the Coalton standard library was just too anemic.
-Standard, robust data structures didn't exist, and we had to implement some from scratch to just get the job done, without a lot of regard to generality, efficiency, safety, etc. So, certainly, the standard library could be improved.
+Standard, robust data structures didn't exist, and we had to implement some from scratch to just get the job done, without a lot of regard to generality, efficiency, or safety.
+So, certainly, the standard library could be improved.

-Second, "porting" idiomatic Common Lisp line-by-line probably isn't the right approach in general.
+Second, "porting" idiomatic Common Lisp line-by-line probably isn't the right approach in most cases.
 A decent amount of idiomatic Lisp code relies on mutation and imperative loops.
 Doing a one-to-one port to Coalton is possible—sometimes even easy—but the result isn't satisfying.

 Third, the specific module we ported mostly took existing data structures and modified them.
 The existing data structures weren't game to be touched, lest we wanted to modify a lot more of quilc to be Coalton-compatible.
 So, we had to write Coalton with one hand tied behind our back.